 Winter backcountry recreation can be tremendously rewarding, but it’s not without risk.
 No matter your chosen activity — from hut trips and ski touring to snowmobiling, ice fishing and more — if you plan to head off the beaten path, please do so responsibly.
 It’s your duty to be prepared, check the weather forecast and for area closures, and have proper training.

 Follow these guidelines for safer recreation on our snowy, unmanaged terrain.
-Your responsible behavior now will not only protect others; it also ensures Colorado Search and Rescue’s limited volunteer resources are preserved for true backcountry emergencies.
+Your responsible preparation and behavior now will not only protect others; it just might save your life.

 Know Before You Go

 Traveling into Colorado’s wintry landscape might be a bucket-list item for some, but it shouldn’t be done on a whim (or without proper planning — like checking the avalanche forecast, education and gear).

 First, understand the risks: